kecnry/jdaviz/docs/imviz/plugins.rst

 This plugin plots line profiles across X and Y for the pixel under cursor when ``l`` key is pressed on the image viewer.
-You can also manually type in the values of X and Y, and then press the :guilabel:`PLOT` button.
+You can also manually type in the values of X and Y and the plots will automatically update.
 The top visible image, the same one displayed under :ref:`imviz-compass`, will be used for these plots.